poojanagrawal/mesalabs-day1/lab1/README.md

 4. Before you run your model, you should consider when the model is terminated.
-Since we want to simulate the main-sequence evolution, we should place our stopping condition around the terminal age main-sequence (TAMS).
+Since we want to simulate the main-sequence evolution, we should place our stopping condition at the terminal age main-sequence (TAMS).
 Look under ``! when to stop`` in ``&controls`` of your *inlist_project*.